Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-yvault-roi.md

 A bank's interest rate is constant: either linear or compounding.
 The interest rate is multiplied by the asset value each period.

-yVaults work differently:
+yYeeldBoxes work differently:

-After depositing into a yVault, the user receives 'wrapped' tokens.
+After depositing into a yYeeldBox, the user receives 'wrapped' tokens.
 These tokens start with a 'y' prefix and the depositor receives fewer tokens than were deposited \(why is explained below\).

-Starting from its inception, the vault's input and output are governed by the following equation:
+Starting from its inception, the YeeldBox's input and output are governed by the following equation:

 $$F = I * P$$

-Where $F$ is the amount of the tokens in the vault, $I$ is the amount of 'wrapped' tokens held by users and $P$ is the 'price' of those wrapped tokens.
+Where $F$ is the amount of the tokens in the YeeldBox, $I$ is the amount of 'wrapped' tokens held by users and $P$ is the 'price' of those wrapped tokens.

 At the start, $$P = 1$$

-Thus $$I = F$$, amount of tokens inside the vault is equal to amount of wrapped tokens.
+Thus $$I = F$$, amount of tokens inside the YeeldBox is equal to amount of wrapped tokens.

 **Almost all strategies are identical**: invest deposited tokens, accumulate additional tokens which can be withdrawn in the future.

-By keeping track of the number of wrapped tokens, and the amount of tokens inside the vault \(which increase the longer they are held in the vault\) the price can be calculated as follows:
+By keeping track of the number of wrapped tokens, and the amount of tokens inside the YeeldBox \(which increase the longer they are held in the YeeldBox\) the price can be calculated as follows:

-$$(vault tokens) / (wrapped tokens) = P$$
+$$(YeeldBox tokens) / (wrapped tokens) = P$$

-Since the amount of wrapped tokens is constant but the amount of vault tokens increases, the price will increase.
+Since the amount of wrapped tokens is constant but the amount of YeeldBox tokens increases, the price will increase.

 The balance and thus price are therefore constantly increasing.